sriram-senthilkr/tp/docs/DeveloperGuide.md

 <!----------------------------Implementation----------------------------------------->
 ## Implementation
 ### Add module
-The Add Module features allows users to add two types of modules (taken or planning) to the ModuleList using the commands `plan` or `taken`.
+The Add Module feature allows users to add two types of modules (taken or planning) to the ModuleList using the commands `plan` or `taken`.
 The two types of modules are differentiated by its `Module()` overloaded constructor, accepting different type signatures.
 It is facilitated by `LogicManager` and extends the abstract class `Command`.

 Given below is an example usage scenario of the 2 types of modules and how the add module mechanism behaves at each step.